aim-rsf/Getting-Started/CONTRIBUTING.md

 Thank you for taking the time to contribute to this project 🎉

 A contributor is anyone who suggests, creates, adds to, changes, updates, or reviews the material in this repository.
+Please refer to the [Code of Conduct](./CODE_OF_CONDUCT.md) for information on what behaviours we expect of contributors.

 This repository is here to help folks get started collaborating on the AIM-RSF projects.
 Its contents is being developed **openly** and invites contributions from **anyone** who wants to support the work of the AIM Consortium.
-It is a public facing repository and materials will be shared openly, please refer to the [Knowledge Management](./Knowledge-Management) Documentation for details on where to put resources, and for how information will be stored and used.

 You can suggest topics to include in this repository, report mistakes/bugs, create Pull Requests that add resources, and help develop or review training materials.
 If there are resources you would like to add, please submit a Pull Request, or if you have questions about any of the information here, please open an Issue or start a Discussion.

 To learn more about why we use a `CONTRIBUTING.md` file, please read the [Contributors and Communication Pathways chapter](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-contributors.html) in *The Turing Way* Guide for Project Design.

 We have a [Code of Conduct](./CODE_OF_CONDUCT.md) that applies to all the activities related to the AIM-RSF projects including the conduct expected of contributors to this repository and the many others in the [AIM-RSF Organization](https://github.com/aim-rsf).

-⭐️ You are acknowledged for all kinds of contributions
----

-In this repository, we use the [All Contributors Bot](https://allcontributors.org/) that help us recognise and acknowledge the work of our contributors.
-You can find all [emoji/Type keywords](https://allcontributors.org/docs/en/emoji-key) representing the types of contribution.

-To add a contributor, comment on Issue or Pull Request (where the contributor is involved) using this message for @all-contributors:
-`@all-contributors please add @<username> for <keyword in the Type column>`

 ## Whatever is your availability, there is a way to contribute to this GitHub repository.